hybridgroup/cylon-intel-iot/README.markdown

 #### Setting up your Intel Edison

 Everything you need to get started with the Edison is in the Intel Getting Started Guide located [here](https://communities.intel.com/docs/DOC-23147).
 Don't forget to configure your Edison's wifi connection and [flash](https://communities.intel.com/docs/DOC-23192) your Edison with the latest firmware image!

+Now you're ready to install MRAA and Cylon.

+#### Setting up your Intel Galileo

+In order to use `cylon-intel-iot` on your Galileo, you need to install the Intel IoT linux boot image onto an sd card.
+You can download the latest image [here](https://software.intel.com/sites/landingpage/iotdk/board-boot-image.html).

+For Windows hosts you can follow the instruction for flashing your sd card image [here](https://software.intel.com/en-us/node/530353).

+For Mac or Linux hosts, it's as easy as extracting the image from the downloaded archive and executing the command

+    $ sudo dd if=iot-devkit-latest-mmcblkp0.direct of=/dev/sdX bs=1M && sudo sync

+where `/dev/sdX` is the location of your sd card.

+After the image has been flashed to your sd card, install the sd card into the Galileo, connect it to your local network and power it up!

+Now you're ready to install MRAA and Cylon.

+#### Install MRAA
-After you have flashed your Edison and followed the steps in the Intel Getting Started Guide, you must now install the latest version of the
+After you have flashed your Intel board and connected it to a network, you must now install the latest version of the
 [Intel MRAA library](https://github.com/intel-iot-devkit/mraa).
-In order to update MRAA you simply log into your Edison, through ssh or the uart serial connection, and follow the steps [here](https://github.com/intel-iot-devkit/mraa#installing-on-your-board).
+In order to update MRAA you simply log into your Intel board, through ssh or the uart serial connection, and follow the steps [here](https://github.com/intel-iot-devkit/mraa#installing-on-your-board).

-#### Installing Cylon
+#### Install Cylon

-Once you have flashed your Edison with the latest firmware as well as updated MRAA, you will now install `cylon-intel-iot` on the Edison.
-To do this you must be logged into the board, through ssh or the uart serial connection, and execute the following command `npm install cylon-intel-iot`.
+Once you have flashed your Intel board with the latest firmware as well as updated MRAA, you will now install `cylon-intel-iot`.
+To do this you must be logged into the board, through ssh or the uart serial connection, and execute the following command

+    $ npm install -g cylon-intel-iot

-Once `cylon-intel-iot` has been installed on your Edison, you're ready to start programming!
+Once `cylon-intel-iot` has been installed , you're ready to start programming!

 ## Examples